SS Ville du Havre: Notable passengers

 Congressman from New York, and his wife Mary were on board and both perished.
 The couple were en route to southern France to improve his failing health.
 Peckham's last words were reported to be "Wife, we have to die, let us die bravely."
 His remains were never recovered, and his cenotaph (pictured) was erected at Albany Rural Cemetery in Menands, New York.

 Princeton graduate Hamilton Murray and his sister Martha died in the accident, and the Hamilton Murray theater at Princeton (longtime home of Theatre Intime) was subsequently named in his honor – he had left $20,000 in his will to the university.
 Also among the victims were the French caricaturist Victor Collodion and his wife, and the Venezuelan musician, lawyer and politician Felipe Larrazábal.

 Spafford family tragedy

 Chicago lawyer and Presbyterian elder Horatio Spafford was to have been a passenger on board Ville du Havre.
-At the last moment, however, Spafford was detained by real estate business, so his Norwegian-born wife, Anna Spafford, went on ahead for Paris with their four daughters.
+However, At the last moment, Spafford was detained by real estate business, so his Norwegian-born wife, Anna Spafford, went on ahead for Paris with their four daughters.
 After the collision, only Mrs. Spafford was rescued.
 She was picked up unconscious and floating upon a plank of wood and then taken aboard Loch Earn.

 A fellow survivor, Pastor Nathanael Weiss, later quoted Anna Spafford as saying, "God gave me four daughters.
 Now they have been taken from me.
 Someday I will understand why".